marcus-nl/ember-schema-generator/README.md

 Ember Schema Generator can be used to generate an Ember schema from a Jackson model.
 This makes integration between Java and Ember much easier, because you only need to define your data model once, avoiding code duplication.

 For our purpuses, a Jackson model is the set of classes that are mapped by [Jackson Databind](https://github.com/FasterXML/jackson-databind).
+The mapping can be configured in any way supported by Jackson Databind, usually through [Jackson Annotations](https://github.com/FasterXML/jackson-annotations).

-The generated Ember schema contains these mapped classes and their properties.
+The generated Ember schema is a _declarative_ JSON representation of the mapped classes and their properties.
 The classes have an optional super type.
 Each property has a name and a declared type.

+To use the schema on the client side load it by using [Ember Schema Loader](https://github.com/marcus-nl/ember-schema-loader).

 ## License